Koshimizu-Takehito/ScreenMacros/README.md

 }
 ```

-This prevents accidental mismatches such as an `internal enum` with a `public body`,
+This prevents mismatches like an `internal enum` with a `public body`.
-and makes it safe to expose `public` APIs from libraries.

 ---

-## Associated Values with Optional / Result
+## Associated Values

-`@Screens` does **not depend on the concrete types** of associated values.
+`@Screens` does not depend on concrete types of associated values.
 It simply:

-- Binds each case parameter to a local `let` binding
+1. Binds each case parameter to a local `let`
-- Forwards those bindings to the inferred or specified View initializer
+2. Forwards those bindings to the View initializer

-This means cases with `Optional` or `Result` work out of the box:
+This means `Optional`, `Result`, and other generic types work out of the box:

 ```swift
 @Screens